512 KB PROTOTYPE E-READER

 esp_http_client_perform(http_client);

-Page buffer: Three pages (prev/current/next) in RAM—maximum possible.
-On request: cycles buffer, updates screen, prefetches next page.
+Three pages (prev/current/next) stored in a circular buffer—max possible.
+Upon request (via GPIO interrupts), application cycles buffer, updates screen, prefetches next page.

 c_page_num++;